 - 3. Slide the engine/transmission rearward into the rear engine mounts; then install the rear through-bolts and nuts.
 Do not tighten at this time. - 4.
 Remove the engine lift from the front engine mounting boss; then install the engine mounting brackets to the frame.
 Finger tighten only.

-5. Install the front engine through-bolt; then tighten the frame brackets to 29 ft-lb.
+5. Install the front engine through-bolt; then tighten the engine mounting brackets to 16 ft-lb.